2. Attachment and Trust Instead Of Goodies

 2.7 What undesired behaviour does my dog show, what is the cause and with which building blocks, in which order, can I modify my dog’s behaviour?

-Regardless of whether a dog shows problematic behaviour or not, a trusting and respectful relationship is the pre-requisite for a good socialisation and education, which is in turn the pre-requisite for a robust training.
-This means that problems or behavioural problems arise when dog owners and trainers do not sufficiently consider the important dependencies, which in turn generates unhappy dogs.
+Regardless of whether a dog shows problematic behaviour or not, a trusting and respectful relationship is the pre-requisite for a good socialisation and education, which in turn is the pre-requisite for a robust training.
+This means that problems arise when dog owners and trainers do not sufficiently consider the important dependencies, which eventually generate unhappy dogs and unhappy dog owners.

-• A dog that shows aggression against other dogs because it does not feel safe and secure, primarily needs a better dog-owner relationship, not conditioning.
+• A dog that shows aggression against other dogs because it does not feel safe and secure, primarily needs a better dog-owner relationship, not distraction with treats and conditioning.

 • In order for a dog to become a reliable and robust service or protection dog, the relationship with the owner must be built and sufficient attention must be paid to socialisation and education to ensure that the dogs develops the necessary stability and social security before it is trained as a service dog.